 A Lehigh ADVANCE Approach to Mentoring

 Mentoring is an two-way, interactive process of communication, facilitation, and discovery of the mentee's abilities.
 An individual may have many mentors; a July 6, 2011 article by Owen Stukowski summarizes this as a "Kitchen Cabinet of Mentors" who each contribute a unique perspective to your professional and personal development.
 It is a personal process combining role modeling, apprenticeship, and sponsorship through honest, active discussions in confidence.

 In the post-tenure phase, ADVANCE will support Associate Professors in developing a Promotion Plan for the helping develop the skills and identifying opportunities and experiences that will allow for continued development of excellence and leadership along the path to full professor.

-Mentoring Resources exist for faculty building mentor relationships with graduate students and other resources to support mentoring of graduate students are posted here.
+Mentoring strategies exist for faculty building mentor relationships with graduate students and other resources to support mentoring of graduate students are posted here.